hphelion/documentation/devplatform/preview/windows_custom_buildpacks.md

 # HP Helion 1.2 Development Platform: Deploying Windows Applications with the IIS Buildpack

-*Windows and IIS are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.*
+*Windows, .NET, SQL Server, and IIS are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.*

 <span style="color:red">**Note**: Helion Development Platform 1.2 is currently only available on HP Helion Public Cloud as part of the Developer Preview</span>